sftpplus/sftpplus-docs/docs/installation/docker.rst

 The SFTPPlus application can be executed in a Docker container without losing any functionality.

+This guide helps you understand how to build your own container image for SFTPPlus and how to start a container.

+Once you have the container created, check the :doc:`deployment documentation</installation/container>` to learn how to deploy the image and use SFTPPlus with image orchestration tools such as Kubernetes.

 At this time, this guide targets the Docker Linux containers.
-SFTPPlus can also be executed in Windows Server native container and we will update this documentation soon.

 As the Docker container environment is a bit different than a normal Unix environment, minor configuration changes are required to make full use of the infrastructure provided by a Docker container.

 The SFTPPlus process can be started in the foreground, in order to behave like an application designed for Docker.